-Bill Belichick went back to his favorite well on Monday.
+Bill Belichick went back to his favorite well.
 When asked about the video Steelers wide receiver Antonio Brown streamed from a victorious locker room Sunday night, the Patriots coach again pretended not to know the name of a social media platform.

 “As you know I’m not on Snap Face and all those,” he told WEEI.
 “I’m not too worried what they put on Instant Chat.”